mburridge/faq-concertina/readme.txt

 Although primarily intended for FAQs **FAQ Concertina** is, of course, not limited to just FAQs and can be used for any content with a heading where the content is initially hidden and can be expanded by clicking on the heading.
 Feel free to use your imagination to come up with all kinds of creative uses for **FAQ Concertina**!

 = WHAT'S NEW? =
+* As of version 1.4.8 FAQs can now display a featured image (also known as post thumbnail)
 * As of version 1.4.6 FAQs support post revisions.
 * As of version 1.4.0 **FAQ Concertina** is WAI-ARIA compliant.
 This means that **FAQ Concertina** is fully accessible and compatible with screen readers and other assistive technologies.
 Thanks to Tim Kaye [@kts915](https://profiles.wordpress.org/kts915) for contributing JavaScript code to make this possible.